orchetect/SwiftRadix/README.md

 Contributions are welcome.
 Posting in [Discussions](https://github.com/orchetect/swift-radix/discussions) first prior to new submitting PRs for features or modifications is encouraged.

+## Code Quality & AI Contribution Policy

+In an effort to maintain a consistent level of code quality and safety, this repository was built by hand and is maintained without the use of AI code generation.

+AI-assisted contributions are welcome, but must remain modest in scope, maintain the same degree of quality and care, and be thoroughly vetted before acceptance.

 ## Legacy

 This repository was formerly known as SwiftRadix.